crisidev/qrsync/README.md

 found the amazing [qrcp](https://github.com/claudiodangelis/qrcp) and I took some ideas from it and implemented also the possibility to copy file from the mobile device to the computer running QrSync.

+### Dependencies
+QrSync depends on Rocket, which only builds against nightly >= 1.42.

 ### Install
 ```sh
 ❯❯❯ cargo install qrsync